8 Remote Work Tools Used By Most Productive Studios

 2. Media management tools

-The second type of remote work tool that would speed up most of the processes in your studio would be media management tools.
+The second type of studio workflow software that would speed up most of the processes in your studio would be media management tools.
 Thanks to those, you can share the media between team members in a fast and cost-efficient way, even when compared to standard cloud storage options like Dropbox or Google Drive.

 3. Remote collaboration tools